 - Removal of any root 4 inches or greater in diameter.

-- FEES: $158 for single tree removal/trimming and $29 for each additional tree removal/trimming.
+- FEES: $105 application fee, $71 for the first single tree removal/pruning and $33 for each additional tree removal/pruning.
 Please make checks payable to the City of Pacific Grove and submit with your application.
 Credit/debit card payments are subject to additional processing fees.

 - COLOR PHOTOGRAPHS of trees proposed for removal (depicting reason for requested removal).